 Security efforts will have to accelerate because the attacks on cloud environments are becoming more automated and sophisticated every day, and the depth and breadth of these attacks will continue to increase as the value of data being stored in the cloud grows.
 If defenders don’t get the near-real-time alerting and incident response capabilities in place now, they will be repeatedly victimized by these automated attacks through the control plane.

 Traditional network perimeters that only extend to physical firewalls and office locations were much easier to maintain than what we need to defend in the cloud.
 Your organization’s cloud perimeter may now extend all the way to end user devices.
 While leading IaaS providers provide strong security, you need to complement their efforts with cloud-specific controls and monitoring.

 Back when IT controlled every component of the data center from servers to network, admins could control what kind of infrastructure developers could use and when.
-In today’s services-centric cloud new storage, compute, databases, networking, machine learning, and more can be spun up on demand and implemented without security administrators even knowing it’s happening.
+In today’s services-centric cloud new storage, databases, networking, machine learning, and more can be spun up on demand and implemented without security administrators even knowing it’s happening.
 Cloud security tools need to be able to support the ever-growing number of services that modern IT now has available to them.

 Real-time & continuous monitoring to detect changes as they happen.

 Easily produce compliance reports with latest results from continuous security monitoring.